 Saint-Denis

-But while these tourist sites attract a lot of people during the day, we advise you not to venture there alone, especially in the evening, as the city suffers from petty crime (pickpocketing, drug trafficking) and prostitution.
+But while these tourist sites attract a lot of people during the day, I advise you not to venture there alone, especially in the evening, as the city suffers from petty crime (pickpocketing, drug trafficking) and prostitution.

 I aim to share my tips and recommendations for the beautiful country of France.
 My goal is to help you plan your next adventure, whether it’s a weekend getaway or a once-in-a-lifetime trip.
 From finding the best hotels and restaurants, to discovering unique activities and sights, I’ve got you covered!